jedi-academy/learn-4711/data/assignments/assignment1faq.md

 or do we just download a template from CodeIgniter site?

 I suggest you create an empty team repo, and *download* either the CI starter2 or starter3 to add to it, like you did for lab 3.

+I do not recommend forking any of the CI starters, but *if* you do, remember to rename them!

 You only need starter2 for assignment 1, but you will find starter3 adds MY_Model, which I expect you will want in assignment 3.